 Four Ways to Seek Compensation for a Fall at Walmart in Georgia

 Since an insurance claim against Walmart is way more intense than the average settlement, you need to be ready for a fight.
-Thankfully, it’s a fight you can win with the right information and resources.
-Here are the first three steps to follow.
+Thankfully, it’s a fight you can win with the correct information and resources.
+So here are the first three steps to follow.

 Facts matter in this state.
-Since Georgia is a fault state, the party whose negligence led to the accident is responsible for damages.
+Since Georgia is a fault state, the party whose negligence led to the accident is responsible for damages according to the Official Code of Georgia Annotated (OCGA) § 51-1-6.
 Although this knowledge is enough for some insurance claims to get accepted, it’s not the case with Walmart.
-You absolutely will need a great slip and fall lawyer on your side, so contact one as soon as possible.
+Therefore, you absolutely will need a great slip and fall lawyer on your side, so contact one as soon as possible.

 Once you start working with your lawyer, they will help you in several ways, including: